Plastic resin hardener poisoning

 Toggle: English / Spanish

-This is poisoning from swallowing or eating a plastic resin hardener.
+Poisoning can occur from swallowing plastic resin hardener.
 Resin hardener fumes may also be poisonous.

 - Severe pain in the throat